Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 Grow in Connection to Others

-You’ll learn about the role that relationships play in wellbeing and how trauma and adversity can lead us to warmer relationships with the people around us.
-You’ll explore the ways that people helped get us through the tough experiences in our past and how we can use what we learned to be there for others.
+You’ll learn about the role that relationships play in wellbeing and how trauma and adversity can lead to warmer relationships with the people around you.
+You’ll explore the ways that people may have helped you get through the tough experiences you've had and how you can use what you learned to be there for others.

 Grow in Gratitude

 You’ll explore how gratitude supports wellbeing and resilience, and you’ll practice exercises to make gratitude a habit and emphasize the things you appreciate most in your life, a key domain for posttraumatic growth.
+Gratitude and appreciation can increase your sense of meaning and wonder, even in a world that has contained pain and difficulty for you.

 Grow in Purpose and Forgiveness